virshu/AwsDevGuru/EC2/README.md

-# AWS Developer Associate - EC2
+# AWS Developer - EC2

 The EC2 service provides the ability to launch compute instances in AWS.